applied-numerical-algorithms-group-lbnl/Proto_Bisicles/README.md

 * This particular variant is being used to develop a proto-based ice sheet solver and, as such, will be a frozen version of the ice sheet solver except for a few, well-identified locations.

-* I gutted out of the make system its svn and python dependencies because they were getting in the way.
-All changes to the make system should not be propogated as the real BISICLES has a system that holds together for its users.
+# Changes from the real BISICLES:
+* BISICLES has a very nice system for version control that uses svn and python that  has been taken out of this repository since I did not want to reprogram it for git.
+* The fortran-based FAS solver in BISICLES works with AMRFAS which is an early implementation of AMRFASMultiGrid (which lives in Chombo).
+FASIceSolver is therefore being rewritten to use the more recent interface.

 # Changed source files:
-* AmrIce.cpp
+* AmrIce.{H,cpp}

 # New Source files:
 * Proto_FAS_IceSolver.H
 * Proto_FAS_IceSolver.cpp

 # New Directories:
-* exec_fortran
-* exec_proto
+* code/exec2D/fas_fortran
-* src_proto
+* code/exec2D/_fas_proto
-* test_harness
+* code/test_harness